tamsky/rhodecode-enterprise-ce/docs/extensions/extensions-hooks.rst

 Hooks
 -----

-Within |RCM| there are two types of supported hooks.
+Within |RCE| there are two types of supported hooks.

 * **Internal built-in hooks**: The internal |hg|, |git| or |svn| hooks are triggered by different VCS operations, like push, pull,